Proxy browser with cloud phones

 - Designed for long-term, scalable workflows

-As detection systems evolved, the distinction between proxy browsers and antidetect browsers began to blur.
-Users searching for a “proxy browser” are often actually looking for a way to:
+As detection systems evolved, the distinction between basic proxy browsers and full multi-account platforms began to blur.
+Users searching for a proxy browser are often actually looking for a way to:

 - Run multiple accounts without linking